Andy-J-marshall/stanningley-bowls/README.md

 Update `playersHelper.ts` with the name of any new teams or second teams.
 Keep the old name for the first team and put the B team stats inside a null check for backwards compatibility for previous years.
 These stats need to be imported and used in `playerTeamStats.tsx`.

 Consider whether to add league reports for any non-tracked leagues e.g. Barkston Ash, AireWharfe Saturday, Leeds Ladies etc.

+## Ideas for future improvements
+* Home/away/cup breakdown on stat summary options
+* All years detailed stats (not just summary):
+  * Players best ever season
+* How easy to add a new team?